yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

-Lacan, Jacques.
-"Psychoanalysis and cybernetics, or on the nature of language." *The Ego in Freud's Theory and in the Technique of Psychoanalysis.* Trans.
-Sylvana Tomaselli.
-Cambridge: Cambridge University Press, 1988.
-294-308.
+Bolter, J. David.
+"Creator and Creation." *Turing's Man: Western Culture in the Computer Age.* Chapel Hill: University of North Carolina Press, 1984.
+165-188.
 Print.

-Nietzsche, Friedrich.
-"The Future of Science." *Human, All Too Human.* Trans.
-R.J.
-Hollingdale.
-Cambridge: Cambridge University Press, 1996.
-119-119.
+Castells, Manuel.
+"The Space of Flows." *The Rise of the Network Society.* Oxford: Blackwell Publishers, 2000.
+407-459.
+Print.

+Koolhaas, Rem.
+"The New World: 30 Spaces for the 21st Century." *Wired.* 13 Jun 2003.
+23-56.
 Print.

 ### Session 6 - Seminar